shibing624/deep-research/README.md

 - API keys for OpenAI, Tavily, and Serper
 - Model preferences
 - Search engine options (Serper, MP Search, and Tavily)

+### Key Configuration Options

+- **context_size**: Controls the maximum size of context sent to the LLM.
+The system will automatically truncate longer contexts to prevent token limit errors while preserving as much relevant information as possible.
+Default is `128000`.

+- **skip_clarification**: When set to `True`, the system will skip the clarification step and proceed directly with research.
+This is useful for straightforward queries where clarification might be unnecessary.
+Default is `False`.

+- **search_source**: Choose your preferred search provider.
+Default is `tavily`.

+- **enable_refine_search_result**: When enabled, the system will refine search results for better relevance.
+Default is `False`.

 ## Search Engines